Seiko Modding Parts Explained: Cases, Dials, Hands, Bezels, and Movements

 Before choosing parts, confirm:

-• hand sizes for hour, minute, and seconds hands
+• Hand sizes for hour, minute, seconds, and GMT hands where relevant

 Many frustrating builds begin with the wrong movement assumption.
 Always choose the movement first, then choose parts around it.